NidaulZafar/curriculum/student-manual.md

     at HTTPParser.parserOnHeadersComplete (_http_common.js:126:17)
 ```

 There is a lot of information in there to try to help you identify what is going on, but much of it is probably not needed to solve this issue.
-Let's disect this information:
+Let's dissect this information:

 ```
 TypeError: res.status is not a function